fansible/ansible-provisioning-tywin/doc/howto.md

 5) Provision the VM

 Provision it with `ansible-playbook -i devops/provisioning/hosts/vagrant devops/provisioning/playbook.yml`.
+If something goes wrong you can go inside you vagrant and try do execute manually in your shell the Ansible task that is failing.

-Your VM is now ready!
+After that, your VM is now ready!
 You can see your project in your browser at the IP's adress (10.0.0.10 if you haven't changed anything) =)

+6) Now you can do the same for your staging/production environment.
+Update the file in `devops/provisioning/hosts/staging` and add the IP or domain of your server.

 ### Database configuration
-Change the value of the database configuration in `devops/provisioning/hosts/group_vars/vagrant`
+Change the value of the database configuration in `devops/provisioning/group_vars/vagrant`

 ### Go further: customize your provisioning
 What you can do: